finbourne/access-sdk-java/sdk/docs/RolesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RolesApi apiInstance = apiFactory.build(RolesApi.class);

         RolesApi apiInstance = ApiFactoryBuilder.build(fileName).build(RolesApi.class);
         RoleCreationRequest roleCreationRequest = new RoleCreationRequest(); // RoleCreationRequest | The definition of the Role try {
+            // uncomment the below to set overrides at the request level
+            // RoleResponse result = apiInstance.createRole(roleCreationRequest).execute(opts);

             RoleResponse result = apiInstance.createRole(roleCreationRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {